masci/banks/README.md

 print(p.text({"topic": "climate change"}))
 ```

-The result of the print will be printed, this time all in uppercase.
+The final answer from the LLM will be printed, this time all in uppercase.

 ### Reuse templates from files